-- · Logic inputs and control
+- · Logic inputs and interface

-- · Integrated supply
+- Bootstrap supply

+- Low-side drivers

-- · High-side and low-side drivers
+- · High-side drivers

-- · Sensing and protection
+- · Charge pump

-6.1 Logic inputs and control
+6.1 Logic inputs and interface

 This section contains the SPI port, control logic, and shoot-through timers.
 The IC logic inputs have Schmitt trigger inputs with hysteresis.
-Logic inputs are 3.3 V compatible.
-The logic outputs are driven from the internal supply of approximately 5.0 V. The SPI registers and functionality is described completely in the Logic commands and registers section of this document.
+Logic inputs are 3.0 V compatible.
+The logic outputs are driven from the internal supply of approximately 5.0 V.

+The SPI registers and functionality is described completely in the LOGIC COMMANDS AND REGISTERS section of this document.
 SPI functionality includes the following: